TaP: A Taxonomy-Guided Framework for Automated and Scalable Preference Data Generation: Introduction

-Furthermore, compared with open-source datasets for supervised fine-tuning, there are significantly fewer datasets for preference fine-tuning \citep{DBLP:conf/icml/CuiY0YH0NXXL0024,DBLP:conf/naacl/WangDZASEDSKSK24,DBLP:journals/corr/abs-2406-08673}.
-Additionally, open-source datasets for both supervised and preference fine-tuning are predominantly available in English.
+Furthermore, compared with open-source datasets for supervised fine-tuning, far fewer datasets are available for preference fine-tuning \citep{DBLP:conf/icml/CuiY0YH0NXXL0024,DBLP:conf/naacl/WangDZASEDSKSK24,DBLP:journals/corr/abs-2406-08673}.
+Additionally, open-source datasets for both supervised and preference fine-tuning are predominantly in English.
 This language bias limits the global applicability of LLMs and marginalizes non-English-speaking communities, preventing them from fully benefiting from these models.
-While translating English datasets into other languages presents a potential solution, it can introduce translation errors and result in ``translationese'', thereby compromising dataset quality \citep{DBLP:conf/acl/RileyCFG20}.
-Given that there are over 7,000 languages worldwide, it is imperative to develop novel approaches and release open-source datasets in diverse languages to better support the latter two training stages of LLMs.
+Although translating English datasets into other languages is a potential solution, it can introduce translation errors and produce ``translationese'', thereby compromising dataset quality \citep{DBLP:conf/acl/RileyCFG20}.
+Given that there are over 7{,}000 languages worldwide, it is imperative to develop novel approaches and release open-source datasets in diverse languages to better support the latter two training stages of LLMs.

-To address these challenges, we propose the \underline{\textbf{Ta}}xonomy-Guided \underline{\textbf{P}}reference Data Generation (TaP) framework, which enables automated and scalable generation of preference data across various languages.
-The TaP framework leverages a predefined taxonomy to guide LLMs in producing preference data spanning a wide range of domains and tasks.
-By generating data in accordance with the predefined taxonomy, TaP ensures fine-grained control over dataset composition and facilitates the construction of diverse datasets with comprehensive coverage of the categories defined within the taxonomy.
-The TaP framework comprises four key steps: (1) designing a taxonomy aligned with the intended application of LLMs—for instance, a taxonomy for general-purpose LLMs can be organized around common use cases such as brainstorming, open-ended question answering, and summarization; (2) prompting LLMs to generate prompts corresponding to the categories specified in the taxonomy; (3) employing multiple LLMs to generate diverse responses for each prompt; and (4) utilizing LLMs to evaluate and rank these responses according to predefined evaluation criteria.
-A diagram of the preference dataset construction process using the TaP framework is presented in Figure~\ref{fig:TaP}.
+To address these challenges, we propose the \underline{\textbf{Ta}}xonomy-Guided \underline{\textbf{P}}reference Data Generation (TaP) framework for automated, scalable preference data generation across languages.
+TaP leverages a predefined taxonomy to guide LLMs in producing preference data spanning diverse domains and tasks.
+By generating data according to the taxonomy, TaP provides fine-grained control over dataset composition and facilitates the construction of diverse datasets with broad coverage of the taxonomy categories.
+The TaP framework comprises four steps: (1) designing a taxonomy aligned with the target application of LLMs (e.g., for general-purpose LLMs, organizing the taxonomy around use cases such as brainstorming, open-ended question answering, and summarization); (2) prompting LLMs to generate prompts for the categories specified in the taxonomy; (3) employing multiple LLMs to generate diverse responses for each prompt; and (4) using LLMs to evaluate and rank responses according to predefined criteria.
+A diagram of the dataset construction process using the TaP framework is shown in Figure~\ref{fig:TaP}.